rachlally/employee-tracker/README.md

 To install, download program to your local computer.
 Run npm i to install required packages: Inquirer, Mysql, and Console.Table.

+## Technology

+This application was created using MySQL and Sequelize.

 ## Usage

 A video walkthrough: https://drive.google.com/file/d/1jY5zcGUoGluKy4oYj6Lfa0TQjy93LwV2/view